chatwoot/docs/docs/contributing-guide/environment-setup/ubuntu.md

 ### Install postgres

-The database used in Chatwoot is PostgreSQL.
-Use the following commands to install postgres:
+Chatwoot uses PostgreSQL database.

+Install postgres.

 ```bash
 sudo apt install postgresql postgresql-contrib
 ```

-The installation procedure creates a user account called postgres that is associated with the default Postgres role.
-In order to use Postgres, you can log into that account:
+The installation creates a user account called postgres that is associated with the default Postgres role.
+You can log in to the account to use Postgres.

 ```bash
 sudo -u postgres psql
 ```

-Install `libpg-dev` dependencies for ubuntu:
+Install `libpg-dev` dependencies for Ubuntu.

 ```bash
 sudo apt-get install libpq-dev